 This apartment is:

 Outside this apartment in Urbanización Lomas de Don Juan, SpainThis apartment is in the town near the sea and mountains.
-It has a shared pool, a balcony and a sea view.
+It has a shared pool, a balcony, a sea view and a swimming pool.
 Car hire is not necessary as the apartment is less than a 15 minute walk to a large selection of shops, bars, restaurants; however parking is not available.

 Prices and availability

 £50.00 per booking, paid with booking